coderarjob/meghaos-x86/docs/notes/virtual_memory_manager.md

    heap has one region, Static allocator has another region, Stack has another region etc).
 One can then ask to expand these `region` and VMM will make sure that we are crashing into another region.
-5. Prodives data structure to quickly search the VA-PA mapping.
+5. Provides data structure to quickly search the VA-PA mapping.
 Provided a VA we can search which PA is assigned to it.
 We can parse page tables, but it will be arch dependent and slow.
 6. VMM may also automatically assign a VA range when region gets created.
-Currently we are planning and hardcoding each reagion by hand.
+Currently we are planning and hard-coding each region by hand.

-Though all of the above points are important, they are not crutial or blocking.
+Though all of the above points are important, they are not crucial or blocking.
 With a `Static allocator` and `Heap allocator` ready, I can proceed with other parts of the OS and come back to implement VMM at a later time.
 I think I will be able to appreciate VMM better once I see the problem it is solving and also I am kind of bored with the VMM at this time.

+Note however that in the absence of a VMM we have to do the following:
+1. We have to use pre-planned and hard-coded start locations for large allocations.
+For example `salloc`, `kmalloc` must start at a pre planned virtual address.
+This is because there is no VMM which can search and provide free virtual pages.
+2. All physical memory need to be committed from the start.
+There can be no on-demand allocation of physical pages with VMM.
+Which means that before we call `kpg_map` we must have all physical pages allocated.
+3. As a consequence of the above condition, we will not only have contiguous virtual pages allocated for a module, but physical pages will match.

 ----------------------------------------------------------------------------------------------------